Thermophysical properties of argon gas from improved two-body interaction potential: Conclusions

 \section{Conclusions}

-In this work, we have developed a new \emph{ab initio} interaction potential for the electronic ground state of the argon dimer.
-The Born-Oppenheimer component of the potential has been taken from Refs.~\cite{patkowski2005,patkowski2010} and it cannot be improved with the computational resources available to us.
-However, we have refined the potential by including all sizeable post-Born-Oppenheimer effects.
-First, the relativistic corrections have been calculating using the full Breit-Pauli Hamiltonian, taking into account both one- and two-electron effects.
-Second, retardation of the electromagnetic interactions has been included in the long-range part of the potential and the leading-order quantum electrodynamics correction has been calculated.
+In this work, we have developed an \emph{ab initio} interaction potential for the electronic ground state of the argon dimer.
+The Born--Oppenheimer component of the potential has been taken from Refs.~\cite{patkowski2005,patkowski2010}.
+However, we have refined the potential by including all sizeable post-Born--Oppenheimer effects.
+First, the relativistic corrections have been calculated using the full Breit--Pauli Hamiltonian, taking into account both the one- and two-electron effects.
+Second, the leading-order quantum electrodynamics correction has been calculated and the retardation of the electromagnetic interactions has been included in the long-range part of the potential.
+Finally, we provide an analytical fit of the uncertainties of the calculated contributions to the interaction potential which is not available in other theoretical studies.

-Spectroscopic properties of the argon dimer such as vibrational energy levels, bond-dissociation energy, and rotational and centrifugal-distortion constants have been reported.
-Inclusion of the post-Born-Oppenheimer effects has resulted in destabilization of the previously discovered weakly bound ninth vibrational state.
-Thermophysical properties of the argon gas, namely pressure and acoustic virial coefficients, as well as transport properties -- viscosity and thermal conductivity -- have been determined using the newly developed potential.
+Spectroscopic properties of the argon dimer such as rovibrational energy levels, bond-dissociation energy, and rotational and centrifugal-distortion constants have been reported.
+We have shown that at the current accuracy level it is not possible to determine whether the weakly bound ninth rotationless vibrational level exists or not.
+Thermophysical properties of the argon gas -- pressure and acoustic virial coefficients, as well as transport properties -- viscosity and thermal conductivity -- have been determined using the developed potential.
 In the case of the thermophysical properties, the theoretical values reported here are somewhat less accurate than the most recent experimental data.
 However, the opposite is true for the transport properties -- theoretical results calculated in this work have considerably smaller uncertainties than the data derived from measurements.